yalmeidarj/FileMate/README.md

 # LocalBot Class - Introduction

-LocalBot is a class representing a bot with a local path and optional user name and password.
-It provides methods to update the directory location, get a list of all the files, rename a file, sort files, and create a new file in the local path.
+LocalBot is a class representing a bot.
+It provides methods to update directory location, get a list of all the files, rename a file, sort files, create a new file, send WhatsApp message, send emails, and create new directorys in the local path.

 ## Class Attributes

 ### local_path (str, optional):

 The local path where the bot will create or update the files.
-Default is 'C:/Users/yalme/Desktop/BotEntry'.
+Default is {desktop_path}.

 ### user_name (str, optional):